Talk to your insurance broker before traveling

 - Have someone check your home every day you are gone to make sure things are OK.

-Again, these are very general guidelines – check with your insurance broker to get the specific requirements of the insurance company that insures you.
+Again, these are very general guidelines – check with your insurance broker in Regina to get the specific requirements of the insurance company that insures you.
 EVERY INSURANCE COMPANY HAS DIFFERENT GUIDELINES!

 Make sure that happy holiday isn’t ruined by a rude homecoming….